JoannaKyl/CS50x/Week 3 Algorithms/plurality/README.md

 ## Credit

-This project is part of Harvard's CS50x course.
+This project was developed as part of Harvard University's CS50x course.
 For more details, visit: [CS50 Substitution Problem Set](https://cs50.harvard.edu/x/2024/psets/2/substitution/).

+**Note:** This repository contains my personal projects and files from Harvard University's CS50x course.
+If you’re currently enrolled, please respect academic integrity and complete assignments independently.